 These beautiful patterns originate from the middle of the Heian period (around the 9th – 10th century) and still, new ones are being created today.
 Some of them still use the original ones.
 These patterns can be divided into two categories, one is a geometric pattern derived from natural phenomena, and another based on the designs of animals and plants.

 Most of the patterns we see today were produced after the Heian period.
 We see a lot of patterns and designs which were influenced a lot by China and other countries, but later unique Japanese patterns and arranged designs were developed.
 At the same time, the oldest Japanese literature like The Tale of Genji was born and the original Japanese character Hirakana was developed.

-Japanese people always respect and awed by the power/beauty of nature, so there is a lot of pattern and designs based on nature while inheriting the historical patterns.
+Japanese people always respects and awed by the power/beauty of nature, so there are a lot of pattern and designs based on nature while inheriting the historical patterns.

 Asanoha depicts a geometric design of hemp leaves.
 Hemp has long been an important plant and produced before the common era; being the primary clothing fiber along with silk, until the 16th century when cotton was widely produced in Japan.
 It represents growth and good health.

-Hemp leaf pattern began to be seen from the Heian period (794-1185).
-We can see these patterns on the decoration of Buddhist statue, which had been created at the time as well.
+The hemp leaf pattern began to be seen from the Heian period (794-1185).
+We can see these patterns on the decoration of the Buddhist statue, which had been created at the time as well.